spiceai/samples/log-pruner/README.md

 git clone https://github.com/spiceai/samples.git
 ```

-Move to the `log-pruner` directory and start the Telegfraf and InfluxDB containers to start collecting and storing metrics.
+Move to the `log-pruner` directory and start the Telegraf and InfluxDB containers to start collecting and storing metrics.

 ```bash
 cd samples